How to Be a Good Tourist: Practicing Responsible Travel in Madrid

 Traveling responsibly doesn’t mean avoiding the main sights altogether—it’s more about doing so in a way that respects locals and their communities.
 Photo credit: Alejandro Cartagena

-Follow these tips and you can leave Madrid knowing you’ve been a great tourist.
-Don’t stop there—take a look at the rest of our responsible tourism guides:
+Follow these tips, and you can leave Madrid knowing you’ve been a great tourist.
+Don’t stop there—take a look at our other Spanish responsible tourism guides: Responsible Travel in Barcelona, Responsible Travel in Seville, and Responsible Travel in San Sebastián.

 0 Comment